Ankana9910/miniprojectltts/README.md

 |A4| For Conversions, respective inputs are provided and Conversions are carried out.
 |A5| Multiple Forms of conversions are made available

+## Challenges Faced and How it were overcome

 |S.no| Challenge|
 |-----|---|
 |1.| Unity Testing was an entirely new concept so effort was put to learn it first and then implement it.|